shreyashguptas/javia/pi_client/deploy/README.md

 sudo cat /opt/javia/.env | grep SERVER_API_KEY
 ```

-Copy the key and paste it when the Pi update script prompts you.
+The CLIENT_API_KEY on the Pi must match the SERVER_API_KEY on the server.

 ## 🔒 Security Notes